 Collect all of the documents listed above and fill out the forms with the most complete information possible.
-Then, you can submit your petition to adjust status to the nearest United States Customs and Immigration Service (USCIS) office.
+Then, you can submit your petition to adjust your status to the nearest United States Customs and Immigration Service (USCIS) office.
 You will receive a notice to attend a biometrics appointment and an interview at your local USCIS office.

 After attending these two appointments, if the USCIS has discovered no grounds for inadmissibility, then you will receive a conditional green card.

-K1 to Green Card Biometrics Appointment
+Attend Your K1 to Green Card Biometrics Appointment

 Foreign nationals in the U.S. on a visa must submit biometric information to the USCIS to become permanent residents.
 At this appointment, a USCIS official will collect fingerprints, photographs, and any other relevant identifying information.
 With this data, the USCIS will complete a background check and then print a green card with accurate information.

-The K1 Visa Adjustment of Status Interview
+Attend Your K1 Visa Adjustment of Status Interview

 People frequently use “green card marriages” to fraudulently take advantage of U.S. immigration laws and obtain permanent residence.
 The USCIS conducts interviews of all green card applicants to prevent this fraud.
 The K1 visa holder and U.S. citizen spouse must attend this interview at a USCIS office.
 You will have to provide documentary evidence proving your marriage is not fraudulent.
 You can do this by submitting:

-- Photographs or video of your wedding
+- Photographs or videos of your wedding

 - Guests lists of your wedding